Eliminating Injury and Death on Canadian Roads

 Since the motor vehicle first went into mass production, the driver has taken most of the blame for its failures.
 In a world where each person’s safety is dependent on a system in which millions of drivers must drive perfectly over billions of hours behind the wheel, failure on a massive scale has been the result.
 When we neglect the central role of the motor vehicle as a dangerous consumer product, the result is one of the largest human-made means for physically assaulting human beings.
 It is time for Canadians to embrace internationally recognized ways of thinking and enter an era in which the motor vehicle by-product of human carnage is relegated to history.

-Neil Arason is a member of the Road Safety Research and Policies Standing Committee of the Canadian Council of Motor Transport Administrators.
-He has contributed to numerous publications and studies, and is co-chair of a national task force on pedestrian safety.
-He believes that if we take serious steps now, deaths and severe injuries from our roads can be eliminated by 2035.
+Neil Arason has worked in the field of road safety research for many years.
+He has contributed to numerous publications and studies and served as co-chair of a national task force on pedestrian safety.
+He believes that if Canada were to make road safety a major priority, deaths and serious injuries from motor transport could be eliminated as early as 2035.